CoderCoderCoder/ACE_NEW_FINE/README.md

 "Adversarial Co-Evolution of Neuro-Evolution with Feasible-Infeasible Evolution"

 Yeah ... that is a lot of buzz words and a lot of the uses of "evolution".
 This was 100% because we fell it accurately explains our algorithm and not at all because it spells a few words ... honest.
+We have been inspired by Julian's work on both neuro-evolution for Car Driving for the car driving AI and Feasible-Infeasible search for PCG for the track generating AI.
+We were also inspired by Arthur's discussion of curriculum learning to design the top-level architecture of the system.

 Let's break down the algorithm